gmlewis/irmf/examples/012-bifilar-electromagnet/README.md

 #define M_PI 3.1415926535897932384626433832795

-float coilSquareFace(in mat4 xfm, float radius, float size, float gap, float nTurns, float trimEndAngle, in vec3 xyz) {
+float coilSquareFace(float radius, float size, float gap, float nTurns, float trimEndAngle, in vec3 xyz) {
-  xyz = (vec4(xyz, 1.0) * xfm).xyz;

-  // First, trivial reject on the two ends of the coil. if (xyz.z < -0.5 * size || xyz.z > nTurns * (size + gap) + 0.5 * size) { return 0.0; }
+  // First, trivial reject on the two vertical ends of the coil. if (xyz.z < -0.5 * size || xyz.z > nTurns * (size + gap) + 0.5 * size) { return 0.0; }

   // Then, constrain the coil to the cylinder with wall thickness "size":